ChexSystems Customer Relations Number: 800.428.9623 – 8:00am to 7:00pm CT Monday through Friday

 You have a right to receive an adverse action notice.

-Any company that uses your ChexSystems report to deny you a bank account or other service like credit, insurance or employment – must tell you, and must give you the name, address, and phone number of the consumer reporting agency that provided the information
+Any company that uses your ChexSystems report to deny you a bank account or other service like credit, insurance or employment – must tell you, and must give you the name, address, and phone number of the consumer reporting agency that provided the information.

-You have the right to know what’s in your ChexSystems file.
+Know what's in your ChexSystems file.

 - A company has taken adverse action against you because of information in your credit report.